eslint/markdown/docs/rules/no-missing-atx-heading-space.md

 The following options are available on this rule:

-* `checkClosedHeadings: boolean` - When set to `true`, the rule will also check for missing spaces before closing hash characters in ATX headings.
-Default is `false`.
+* `checkClosedHeadings: boolean` - When set to `true`, the rule will also check for missing spaces before closing hash characters in ATX headings. (default: `false`)

 Examples of **incorrect** code when configured as `"no-missing-atx-heading-space": ["error", { checkClosedHeadings: true }]`: